likchun/CUHK-comp-neuro-project/README.md

 Example compile command using clang in MacOS: clang++ ./IZH-Gsyn.cpp -std=c++17 -O3 -o ./IZH-Gsyn.o -I"/.../boost\_1\_78\_0"

-To perform data analyses or generate figures, open \Script as root and execute the Python scripts.
+To perform data analyses or generate figures, open /Script as root and execute the Python scripts.